aleshaleksey/fansys23/11-weapons-armour.md

 When using ranged weapons, attacking upwards more than 45 degrees halves the range increment and multiplies total range by 3/4.
 Attacking downwards more than 45 degrees doubles the range increment, however does not increase effective range (an arrow dropped from a plane will hit the ground, but is almost impossible to aim accurately).

 As an **optional** rule: Weapons fired downwards beyond the weapon range are aimed at a square (HiT = 10 + number of range increments).
 If the attack hits the square, the target makes a Dex save vs the attackers NAT (not NAP, NAT) without modifiers.
 On a successful save, the attack does damage.

 ___
+### Two handed and two weapon fighting

+Weapons that are wielded in one hand are called "one-handed" weapons.
+Weapons that are made to be wielded in two or more hands (or other prehensile limbs) are called "two-handed" weapons.
+This kind of weapon is usually larger, heavier, harder to conceal and does more damage.
+Weapons that can be wielded with one or two hands are not considered to be two-handed (eg longswords, battle axes, spears and staves), but do use a bigger damage die when wielded with two hands.
+To use a weapon with two or more hands, a character must have the requisite number of available hands.

+___
+#### Two handed weapons

+Two-handed weapons must be wielded with two or more hands to be used effectively.
+Attacks made with a two-handed weapon using only one hand are made at a -4 penalty.
+Attacks made with a two-handed weapon with the "heavy" property, longbows and greatbows, deal an additional [STR]/2 damage (rounded down) when wielded with two hands by a character with STR of at least 14.

+A character can switch from a two-handed grip to a one-handed grip on a weapon as a free action.
+However, switching back to a two-handed grip is a ["minor interaction"](04-combat.md#actions-in-combat).

+___
+#### Offhand fighting

+A character with two hands can hold a one-handed weapon in each hand.
+If the character has made an attack as a "main action" with one weapon, it can may be able to make an additional "offhand attack" as a "secondary action".

+- The character can normally make a single "offhand attack" with a "light" weapon at a -4 penalty to attack and no stat bonus ([DEX] or [STR]) to damage.
+- If the character has the ["multi-attack"](06-abilities.md#multi-attack-i-iii) ability, then it can add its stat bonus to the offhand attack.
+- It the character has ["offhand fighting"](06-abilities.md#offhand-fighting-i-iv) ability, it adds its stat bonus to the damage, and does not take the penalty to the attack roll when making an offhand attack with a "light" weapon.
+It can instead use a weapon without the "light" property to make the attack, in which case it does take a -4 to the attack roll.
+Furthermore, it can make a number of attacks with the offhand weapon equal to its "offhand fighting" ability level as its offhand attack.

+An entity with more than two hands might be able to hold more than two weapons.
+In this case, all but the main weapon are considered to be offhand weapons.
+In this case the number of offhand or other attacks does not increase.
+However, if it has multiple offhand attacks, it can distribute them between its offhand weapons as it sees fit.

+___
 ### Weapon properties